 The seaport is also used as gateway to Turkey's ancient sites Ephesus (among world's largest religious and archaeological sites) and Sardis (ancient city in Manisa Province).
 The city has an Archaelogical Museum with an unique collection of artifacts from these areas.
 The bazaar (city market) is second only to Istanbul's.
 Cruise ship tourists can also visit Cesme Peninsula popular for its picturesque villages and beautiful beaches.

-Smyrna (Izmir) was established in the 11th century BC by the Aeolians.
-It was seized by the Ionians before 688 BC.
-In the 7th century BC, Izmir was devastated by the Lydians and in the 4th century BC restored by the Macedonians and later conquered by the Romans.
-The city was part of the Byzantine Empire during the 4th century AD, and from the 11th to 14th century was ruled alternately by the Turks and Byzantines until in 1415 it became part of the Ottoman Empire.
-After World War I the Greeks claimed Izmir, but, in 1922, they were driven out by the Turkish forces and 70% of the town was burned to the ground and many were killed.
-Izmir was later completely rebuilt.
+The town (as Smyrna) was established in early-11th century BC.
+In late-7th century BC, it was devastated by the Lydians, in the 4th century BC restored by the Macedonians and later conquered by the Romans.
+Smyrna was part of the Byzantine Empire (330-1453) during the 4th century AD.
+In 1415 it became part of the Ottoman Empire (1299-1923).
+After WW1 (1914-1918) Greece claimed Izmir, but in 1922 the Greeks were driven out by the Turkish forces.

 Port Izmir cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Izmir, Turkey.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.